Interpolating Feigin-Frenkel Duality at the Critical Level to Matrices of Complex Size: Categorical Vertex Algebras

-In this subsection, we recall the definition of a vertex algebra in a symmetric pseudo-tensor category over $\F$ and the standard results one would expect to hold.
-For an introduction on vertex algebras, the reader is referred to the textbook \cite{Vertex_Algebras_for_beginners}(see also \cite{Axiomatic_approach_VOA}).
-While this paper was being prepared, the work of Keyou Zeng \cite{zeng2025largenvertexalgebras} appeared on the arXiv.
-Zeng studies vertex algebras in monoidal categories, a setting closely related to ours.
-Therefore, rather than restating all details, we will recall the relevant definitions and results from their work where applicable. \begin{definition}{Vertex Algebra in $\cC$ \cite[Definition 3.1]{zeng2025largenvertexalgebras}}
+In this section, we recall the definition of a vertex algebra in a symmetric pseudo-tensor category over an $\mathbb{F}$-algebra $R$ of characteristic zero and the standard results one would expect to hold.
+For general background on vertex algebras we refer to \cite{Vertex_Algebras_for_beginners, Axiomatic_approach_VOA}, and for vertex algebras over commutative rings to \cite{Vertex_Rings}.
+While this paper was being prepared, Zeng's work \cite{zeng2025largenvertexalgebras} appeared, developing a closely related framework for monoidal categories over a field.
+Where appropriate, we use this framework rather than reproducing standard arguments in full.